This Step: Get a Drivers License

 A) Gather Required Documents and New Hampshire License Fees

 When applying for your full driver's license, you must submit the following to the New Hampshire New Hampshire Division of Motor Vehicles:

-- 2 forms of positive ID (documents with your name, address and date of birth); Teens typically submit an original birth certificate plus one other form of legal identification (see the state site for more on acceptable documents
+- 1 document as proof of positive ID (documents with your name, address and date of birth); Teens typically submit an original birth certificate plus one other form of legal identification (see the state site for more on acceptable documents

 - Proof of residence